tclssg/tclssg/README.md

 Usage
 -----

-    usage: ./ssg.tcl <command> [sourceDir [destDir]]
+    usage: ./ssg.tcl <command> [options] [sourceDir [destDir]]

 `sourceDir` specifies the directory where the input for Tclssg is located.
 It defaults to `website/input` in the current directory.
 `destDir` is where the HTML is put.
 It defaults to `website/output` and can also be set in the configuration file in `sourceDir`.

 Possible commands are

-* `init` — сreate new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).
+* `init [--templates]` — сreate new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).

-> **NOTE:** `init` copies the template files into a subdirectory named `templates` in `sourceDir` so that you may customize them.
-If you are fine with having the default page layout for the HTML output delete `$sourceDir/templates` to use the template from the project skeleton.
-E.g., run
+> **NOTE:** The option `--templates` will make `init` copy the template files from the project skeleton into a subdirectory named `templates` in `sourceDir`.
+You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the pages' look using CSS.

-> `    ./ssg.tcl init`

-> `    rm -r ./website/templates`

-> This will eliminate the need to update your project's template when Tclssg is updated.
+>By default your project will use the page template from the project skeleton.
+Not keeping a separate copy of the template is a good idea because it means you won't have to update it manually when a new version of Tclssg introduces changes to templating (which at this point in development it can be expected to).

 * `build` — build a static website in `destDir` based on the data in `sourceDir`.
 * `clean` — delete all files in `destDir`.